LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

-# How to use the Refinitiv Real-Time SDK Docker Images on the Visual Studio Code with the Remote - Containers extension
+# Develop with Refinitiv Real-Time SDK Docker Image in VS Code Using the Remote - Containers extension
 - version: 1.0.0
-- Last update: November 2021
+- Last update: January 2022
 - Environment: Docker
 - Compiler: Java
 - Prerequisite: [Demo prerequisite](#prerequisite)

 ## <a id="intro"></a>Introduction

 [Visual Studio Code](https://code.visualstudio.com/) (or just VS Code) is a free source code editor developed and maintained by [Microsoft](https://github.com/Microsoft/vscode).
-This cross-platform editor took over developers' popularity based on its fast and lightweight, supports a variety of programming languages with IntelliSense (a feature that borrows from its sibling, Visual Studio IDE), and supports complete development operations like debugging, task running, and version control.
+This cross-platform editor rapidly gained popularity with developers as it is fast and lightweight, supports a variety of programming languages with IntelliSense (a feature that has originated with VS Code’s older sibling, Visual Studio IDE), and enables complete development operations like debugging, task running, and version control.

-VS Code provides a lot of extensions that extend the editor features and development workflows (Example: the [REST Client](https://developers.refinitiv.com/en/article-catalog/article/how-to-test-refinitiv-data-platform-rest-api-easily-with-visual-studio-code) and [Thunder Client](https://developers.refinitiv.com/en/article-catalog/article/how-to-test-http-rest-api-easily-with-visual-studio-code---thund) testing tools).
+VS Code provides numerous extensions that add features and expand development workflows  (Example: the [REST Client](https://developers.refinitiv.com/en/article-catalog/article/how-to-test-refinitiv-data-platform-rest-api-easily-with-visual-studio-code) and [Thunder Client](https://developers.refinitiv.com/en/article-catalog/article/how-to-test-http-rest-api-easily-with-visual-studio-code---thund) testing tools).
 The editor also supports the [remote development](https://code.visualstudio.com/docs/remote/remote-overview) that lets you use a container, remote machine, or the [Windows Subsystem for Linux (WSL)](https://developers.refinitiv.com/en/article-catalog/article/coding-testing-linux-apps-on-windows-with-wsl-windows-subsystem-for-linux) as a full-featured development environment with the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

 As part of the Remote Development Extension Pack, the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension lets developers use a Docker container as a full-featured development environment.
 It allows the developer to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set (IntelliSense, code navigation, debugging, etc) as a local-quality development experience.

 ![figure-1](images/01_architecture-containers.png "Visual Studio Code Remote - Containers diagram")

-This article demonstrates how to use the VS Code Remote - Containers extension with the Refinitiv Real-Time SDK on the Docker platform as example images.
-Developers can explorer the SDK building system and example codes on the VS Code editor directly.
+This article demonstrates how to use VS Code Remote - Containers extension with the Refinitiv Real-Time SDK  Docker images.
+Developers can explore the RTSDK, build and run the provided examples codes directly in VS Code IDE.

-**Note**: Please note that the Refinitiv Real-Time SDK isn't qualified on the Docker platform.
-This article and example projects aim for Development and Testing purposes only.
-If you find any problems while running it on the Docker platform, the issues must be replicated on bare metal machines before contacting the help-desk support team.
+Note: Please note that the Refinitiv Real-Time SDK isn't qualified for the Docker platform.
+This article and example projects are intended for development and testing purposes only.
+If any problems are found while running the example code with RTSDK on with Docker platform, the suspected issues must be reproduced on a bare-metal machine prior to contacting the Refinitiv help-desk support team.

 ## <a id="Introduction"></a>Refinitiv Real-Time SDK Introduction

 [Refinitiv Real-Time SDK](https://developers.refinitiv.com/en/use-cases-catalog/refinitiv-real-time) (RTSDK, formerly known as Elektron SDK) is a suite of modern and open source APIs that aim to simplify development through a strong focus on ease of use and standardized access to a broad set of Refinitiv proprietary content and services via the proprietary TCP connection named RSSL and proprietary binary message encoding format named OMM Message.

- The SDK source code is available on [GitHub](https://github.com/Refinitiv/Real-Time-SDK), developers can build the RTSDK C++ and Java libraries with the [CMake](https://cmake.org/) and [Gradle](https://gradle.org/) build automation tools respectively.
+ The SDK source code is available on [GitHub](https://github.com/Refinitiv/Real-Time-SDK), developers can build the RTSDK C++ and Java libraries with the [CMake](https://cmake.org/) and [Gradle](https://gradle.org/) build automation tools, C/C++ and Java respectively.
 If developers are new to the SDK, they can use the following RTSDK Docker images to set up and learn the SDK quickly.
  * [refinitivapis/realtimesdk_c](https://hub.docker.com/r/refinitivapis/realtimesdk_c): This docker image contains the latest version of the RTSDK C/C++ libraries and examples.
  * [refinitivapis/realtimesdk_java](https://hub.docker.com/r/refinitivapis/realtimesdk_java): This docker image contains the latest version of the RTSDK Java libraries and examples.

-The images have all dependencies and the building system pre-installed.
-You can check my colleague's [Introduction to the refinitivapis/realtimesdk_c Docker Image](https://developers.refinitiv.com/en/article-catalog/article/introduction-to-the-refinitivapis-elektronsdkc-docker-image) and [Introduction to the refinitivapis/realtimesdk_java Docker Image](https://developers.refinitiv.com/en/article-catalog/article/introduction-to-the-refinitivapis-realtimesdkjava-docker-image) articles that show a step-by-step guide to deploy and run the RTSDK Docker images via the Docker command line.
-This article is focusing on accessing the images with VS Code editor.
+These images include all required dependencies and come with the build scripts and tools.
+You can check my colleague's [Introduction to the refinitivapis/realtimesdk_c Docker Image](https://developers.refinitiv.com/en/article-catalog/article/introduction-to-the-refinitivapis-elektronsdkc-docker-image) and [Introduction to the refinitivapis/realtimesdk_java Docker Image](https://developers.refinitiv.com/en/article-catalog/article/introduction-to-the-refinitivapis-realtimesdkjava-docker-image) articles for step-by-step guidance on how to deploy and run the RTSDK Docker images via Docker command line.
+This article focuses on accessing RTSDK docker images from VS Code.

- If you are using the WebSocket API, there is the [refinitivapis/websocket_api](https://hub.docker.com/r/refinitivapis/websocket_api) docker image that contains the latest version WebSocket API Examples too.
+ If you are using the WebSocket API, there is [refinitivapis/websocket_api](https://hub.docker.com/r/refinitivapis/websocket_api) docker image that contains the latest version of WebSocket API Examples too.

 ## <a id="prerequisite"></a>Demo prerequisite
 This example requires the following dependencies software and libraries.